johannesjh/asciidoctor-indir_ext/README.md

 This extension solves the problem that standard asciidoctor allows [no relative paths in subdocuments](https://github.com/asciidoctor/asciidoctor/issues/650), see  [asciidoctor issue #650](https://github.com/asciidoctor/asciidoctor/issues/650).

+## Status and Maintenance

+Maintainers wanted.

+This asciidoctor extension has served me well, but I currently don't use it anymore, and I have not updated it for a while.

 ## Installation

 If using bundler, add this line to your application's Gemfile: